sudeepdino008/PPiOS-Rename/README.md

                 $(for each in $(cat ../public-types.list) ; do printf -- '-F !%s ' "$each" ; done) \
                 "$BUILT_PRODUCTS_DIR/$EXECUTABLE_PATH"

-    7. Repeat steps [3.iii - 3.iv](#countUniqueSymbols).
+    6. Repeat steps [3.ii - 3.iii](#countUniqueSymbols).
 The number of unique symbols should decrease, but still be significant.
 This should be the count of all of the non-public symbols (non-public symbols for which there are not public symbols with the same name).
-    8. Review the list of types that will be renamed by executing the following at a command line (assuming all of the type names are prefixed with the two letters `SL`):
+    7. Review the list of types that will be renamed by executing the following at a command line, from `someParentDir` (assumes all of the type names are prefixed with the two letters `SL`):

             cat WrappingApp/symbols.map | awk '{print $3}' | sed 's/[",]//g' | grep '^SL' > renamed-types.txt
+            less renamed-types.txt

+    8. Adjust `public-types.list` as necessary to ensure that all public types are not renamed.

 4. Modify the static library project to apply the renaming:
-    1. Follow instructions [13-16 in `Project Setup` above](#configureRenaming), applying them to the static library target.
+    1. Follow instructions [13-16 in `Project Setup` above](#configureRenaming), applying them to the `StaticLib` target (duplicating the target this time).
     2. The call to `ppios-rename` needs to reference the `symbols.map` file from the WrappingApp project, using the `--symbols-map` option.
 Use this script for the new Run Script phase (adjusting the path as necessary):

             PATH="$PATH:$HOME/Downloads/PPiOS-Rename-v1.3.0"